From Latent to Observable Position-Based Click Models in Carousel Interfaces: Experimental Methodology

 The user study interface was designed to mimic the Netflix homepage with 10 carousel genre rows (Action, Animation, Comedy, Crime, Drama, Fantasy, Horror, Romance, Sci-Fi, and Thriller) each with 15 movies ranked by popularity (number of votes) according to the IMDB non-commercial dataset.
 Each carousel presents 5 movies at a time, with swipe buttons to show two additional swipe sets of 5 movies.
 In the appendix, we include a sample visualization taken from the dataset paper \cite{RecGaze} (see \cref{fig:user_study}), while the RecGaze GitHub provides a sample gif screen recording\footnote{\url{https://github.com/santideleon/RecGaze_Dataset}}.
 Across all screens, the genres were randomized to account for genre preference impacting browsing/clicking behavior.

 Gaze (raw eye tracking) data was collected using a Tobii 4C remote bar eye tracker and pre-processed into fixation data (see \cite{RecGaze} for more detail).
-Within the gaze, fixations are stable, fixed points that are linked to cognitive processes of examining an item.
+Fixations are stable, fixed gaze points that are linked to cognitive processes of examining an item.
 Fixations are included in the dataset with labels corresponding to a movie poster and movie id.
 We use these fixations to determine if a user examines a movie.
-Concretely, a user examines a movie if there is at least one fixation on the movie poster of that item during the session.
-Along with gaze and fixations, the dataset includes the clicks, movie IDs, and positions of the movies.
+Concretely, a user examines a movie if there is at least one fixation on the movie poster during the session.

 \heading{Creation of Click Dataset} Using the dataset, we created a click dataset as described in \cref{eq: dataset}.
+It is organized by sessions, or a unique user and one of the thirty screens they interact with, each containing 10 carousels with 15 items each.
 We kept only sessions with a click or movie selection resulting in 2,432 sessions and clicks (i.e. users only selected/clicked one movie).
-In our experiments below fixation data was used for initializations and evaluation, as a result 45 (1.9\%) sessions with no fixations were removed.
-All movie ids that were never clicked were removed, as it is not possible to learn attractivity.
+In our experiments below, fixation data was used for initializations and evaluation.
+As a result, 45 (1.9\%) sessions with no fixations were removed.
+All movie ids that were never clicked were removed, as it is not possible to learn the attraction.
 The resulting dataset had 1,307 unique items (movies) and 2,387 clicks.
-Due to privacy concerns and with the approval of the authors, this dataset will be made available on Zenodo and the source code on GitHub\footnote{Will be released with publication}.
+We make the dataset publicly available on Zenodo for future works in carousel click modeling.\footnote{\url{https://doi.org/10.5281/zenodo.20508189}}

 \heading{Negative Sample Filtering by Impressions} For each session the dataset contains 1 click and close to 149 non-clicks.
 To reduce the ratio of negative samples (non-clicks) to positive samples, only the impressed (appeared on the screen/viewport) items are kept.
 This reduces the negative samples by almost 50\%.
 Clicked items are always impressed and movies are always impressed in sets of 5 (i.e. on swiping the 5 movies are replaced by a new set of 5).